 What is credit?

-Credit lets you obtain something now for no money (or less than the full cost of the item) out of pocket, and pay for it over a specific period of time.
+Credit lets you obtain something now for little or no money out of pocket, and pay for it over a specific period of time.

 There are two types of credit:

 - Open-end credit is extended on an ongoing basis, but usually with a limit on how much you may borrow.
 Yes, we’re talking about credit cards, such as VISA® and MasterCard®.
 It’s also known as “revolving credit” because as you repay the balance due, credit up to a specified limit is then available for your use again.